ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 RPP server - An HTTP server responsible for processing requests and returning results in any supported media type.

+Thin registry - A registry model in which the registry stores and serves only the minimal data necessary for delegation and identification of an object (for example, domain name, registrar identifier, status, and nameserver delegation).
+Registrant and contact data are maintained by the registrar and are not held by the registry.

+Thick registry - A registry model in which the registry stores and serves the complete data set for an object, including registrant, administrative, and technical contact information, and other relevant attributes required for provisioning.

 # Conventions Used in This Document

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT","SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].